-- 17. THAT the Directors pursuant to and in accordance with section 551 of the Companies Act 2006, in substitution for all existing authorities to the extent unused, be generally and unconditionally authorized to exercise all the powers of the Company to allot shares in the Company and grant rights to subscribe for, or to convert any security into, shares in the Company: - a. up to an aggregate nominal amount of US\$24,025,925; and - b. up to a further nominal amount of US\$24,025,925 provided that (i) they are equity securities (as defined in section 560(1) of the Companies Act 2006), and (ii) they are offered in connection with an offer by way of a rights issue to holders of ordinary shares on the register of members at such record date as the Directors may determine where the equity securities respectively attributable to the interests of the ordinary shareholders are proportionate (as nearly as may be practicable) to the respective numbers of ordinary shares held or deemed to be held by them on any such record date and to other holders of equity securities entitled to participate therein subject to any limits or restrictions or arrangements the Directors may impose which they consider necessary or appropriate to deal with Treasury shares, fractional entitlements, record dates, legal, regulatory, or practical problems in, or laws of, any territory, the requirements of any stock exchange or by virtue of shares being represented by depositary receipts, or any matter, such authority to apply until the end of next year's AGM (or, if earlier, until the close of business on July 31, 2018) but during this period the Company may make offers, and enter into agreements, which would, or might, require equity securities to be allotted and rights to subscribe for, or to convert securities into, shares in the Company to be granted after the authority ends and the Directors may allot equity securities and grant rights under any such offer or agreement as if the authority had not expired.
+- 16. THAT the Directors pursuant to and in accordance with section 551 of the Companies Act 2006, in substitution for all existing authorities vested in the Directors on the date of this notice of meeting to the extent they remain unexercised at the commencement of the meeting, are generally and unconditionally authorized to exercise all the powers of the Company to allot shares in the Company and grant rights to subscribe for, or to convert any security into, shares in the Company: - (a) up to an aggregate nominal amount of US\$24,413,611; and - (b) up to a further aggregate nominal amount of US\$24,413,611 provided that (i) they are equity securities (as defined in section 560(1) of the Companies Act 2006), and (ii) they are offered in connection with an offer by way of a rights issue to holders of ordinary shares on the register of members at such record date as the Directors may determine where the equity securities respectively attributable to the interests of the ordinary shareholders are proportionate (as nearly as may be practicable) to the respective numbers of ordinary shares held or deemed to be held by them on any such record date and to other holders of equity securities entitled to participate therein subject to any limits or restrictions or arrangements the Directors may impose which they consider necessary or appropriate to deal with Treasury shares, fractional entitlements, record dates, legal, regulatory, or practical problems in, or laws of, any territory, the requirements of any stock exchange or by virtue of shares being represented by depositary receipts, or any matter, such authority to apply until the close of business on June 30, 2021 or, if earlier, until the conclusion of the Company's AGM to be held in 2021, but during this period the Company may make offers, and enter into agreements, which would, or might, require equity securities to be allotted and rights to subscribe for, or to convert securities into, shares in the Company to be granted after the authority ends and the Directors may allot equity securities and grant rights under any such offer or agreement as if the authority had not expired.